Intarsia Teddy Bear Pattern

 When doing regular fretwork, there are critical cuts that you have to be aware of; however, most of the time if you stray from the line, it is not usually too much of an issue and it can be forgiving.
 After doing some fretwork you just learn how to work with it and usually, no one but you will ever know about your mistake.

 With intarsia, it seems that the matching pieces are a little more critical.
-I thought that I did a fairly good job of cutting precisely on the line;
+I thought that I did a fairly good job of cutting precisely on the line; however, some of the cuts were just a little bit off.
+Because of this, there were several small gaps between some of the matching pieces.

 Bruce Worthington explains this in the guide in chapter 2 and chapter 3.

-What Should I Have Done Instead ?
+What Should I Have Done Instead?

 If I had known that a guide and e-book were available for the intarsia Teddy bear pattern, I would have followed it.
 I am certain that it would have made this project so much easier.
 It will guide me on my next attempt at this project.